Al-Risala al-Dhahabiyya: Background

-The Ma'mun's palace was a center for philosophical and scientific researches in which many scientific seminars were held.
+Ma'mun's palace was a center for philosophical and scientific researches in which many scientific seminars were held.
 One of the mentioned seminars was on man's body which included the greatest scholars and leaders.
 Ali al-Ridha, Ma'mun, Gabriel b.
 Bakhtishu (the physician), Masawaiyh (the physician) and Salih ibn Salhama (the Indian philosopher) were some participants of that medical seminar.
 The participants were involved in a lengthy discussion about the body makeup and various types of foods, while Ali al-Ridha kept silent.
 Afterwards, Ma'mun asked him to demonstrate his knowledge of physiology and nutrition and Imam replied:

 I have of it knowledge of what I have personally tested and came to know about its accuracy by experience and by the passage of time in addition to what I was told by my ancestors of what no body afford to be ignorant of, nor excused for leaving it.
 I shall compile it with an equal portion of what everyone should know.

 Soon after that, Ma'mun departed for Balkh, and wrote to Imam asking him to fulfill his promise and write a treatise on the body and its health, hence Imam authored "The Golden Treatise" at the request of Ma'mun.

 Contents

-A manuscript of "Al-Risalah al-Dhahabiah".
-The text says:"Golden dissertation in medicine which is sent by Imam Ali ibn Musa al-Ridha, peace be upon him, to al-Ma'mun.

 The dissertation of Ali al-Ridha includes scientific branches such as Anatomy, Physiology, Chemistry and Pathology when medical science was still primitive. it begins as follows:

 In the Name of Allah, the Most Gracious, the Most Merciful.
 Know, when Allah tries a servant with a disease, he appoints for him a medicine in order to cure himself with it, and for every kind of disease there is a kind of medicine, conduct, and prescription.

 Ali al-Ridha writes in his treatise that one's health is in accordance with the balance of phlegm, yellow bile, blood and black bile; an individual becomes sick when this proportion is unbalanced.
 Nutrition and traditional medicine may be used to cure imbalances.
 The liver plays an important role in producing and maintaining the required proportions in the body.

 Ali al-Ridha describes the body as a kingdom whose king is the heart while the (blood) vessels, the limbs, and the brain are workers.
 He then continues as such: